-The Company has prepared its separate financial statements under IFRS.
-These financial statements were approved by the Board of Directors on February 19, 2015.
+The Company has prepared its separate financial statements (the "financial statements") in accordance with IFRS as issued by the International Accounting Standard Board ("IASB").
+These financial statements were approved by the Board of Directors on August 19, 2015.

 Basis of measurement